Centrifugal clutch

 A centrifugal clutch is an automatic clutch that uses centrifugal force to operate.
-The output shaft is disengaged at low rotational speed and engages more as speed increases.
+The output shaft is disengaged at lower rotational speed and engages as the output increases to a certain speed.
 It is often used in mopeds, underbones, lawn mowers, go-karts, chainsaws, mini bikes, and some paramotors and boats to keep the engine from stalling when the output shaft is slowed or stopped abruptly, and to remove load when starting and idling.
-It has been superseded for automobile applications by the fluid coupling and automated manual transmissions.
+It has been superseded for automobile applications by the fluid coupling, torque converter and automated manual transmissions.